Naf3tS/cytask/blueprint.md

 *   **Typography:** The application uses the Poppins font, which is clean and easy to read.
 *   **Layout:** The layout is responsive and works well on both desktop and mobile devices.
 *   **Icons:** The application uses icons to enhance the user experience.
+*   **Glassmorphism Start Page:** The start page for logged-out users features a "glassmorphism" effect, with a semi-transparent, blurred backdrop for the header, making the login button and title stand out against the background image.

 ## Deployment